========= Identical ltr to ==============

 Dear Mr. President:

-The Office of Management and Budget advises that there is no objection to the presentation of this proposed legislation to Congress and that its enactment would be in accord with the program of the President.
+The Office of Management and Budget advises that enactment of the proposed legislation would be consistent with the President's program.

 Rodney E. Slater